Dreaming Big for the California Coastal Trail

 The CCT goes through over one hundred coastal jurisdictions – counties, cities, port districts, parks and more.
 The CCTA works to facilitate collaboration between all these entities so we can complete, promote and steward this wonderful public resource.

-Over the next several months Mo and Jo will be taking us along with them as the journey down California’s spectacular Coastal Trail.
-They will be sharing insights from the people they meet and views from the sights they see.
+Over several months Mo and Jo took us along with them as the journeyed down California’s spectacular Coastal Trail.
+They shared insights from the people they meet and views from the sights they saw.

 In the photo above, Jo is shown addressing the Coastal Conservancy Board on March 24, 2016, and describing the plans for her 2016 Expedition.
 Shortly after this photo was taken the Conservancy approved a $50,000 grant that is helping to fund the Great 2016 Expedition.
 The California Coastal Trail is critical to the Coastal Conservancy’s strategic plan and the cornerstone of the State’s coastal public access policies.
 Coastal Conservancy funding has contributed mightily to implementing the CCT along much of our coastline.
 The Great 2016 Expedition will be celebrating the Conservancy’s 40th Anniversary and spreading the word about the Conservancy’s work.
 Thank you Conservancy Board and Staff for the visionary work and leadership that you provide for the California Coastal Trail!